 Take the time to ensure your LinkedIn profile is complete (LinkedIn are great at prompting you on this).
 Once it’s complete, check in on it every month or so to make sure all the information is accurate and up to date.

 A note on other social media platforms

-While LinkedIn remains the most prominent social media platform for professional networking, your profile on other sites such as Twitter, Facebook and Instagram will also influence your digital footprint.
-While you may use these sites for personal (rather than professional) networking, make sure your profiles are complementary to the digital brand you’re presenting on professional networking sites, like LinkedIn.
-We’d also encourage you to set your privacy settings to be appropriate to the content you’re sharing – for instance, if you’re using Instagram for social networking with family and friends, there’s no need to have it accessible to the public.
+While LinkedIn remains the most prominent social media platform for professional networking, your profile on other sites such as Facebook, Instagram and TikTok, will also influence your digital footprint.
+You may use these sites to for personal (rather than professional) reasons, so make sure your profile compliments the digital professional brand you’re presenting.
+If you have any concerns, maybe consider your privacy settings.